Elecrow-RD/CrowPanel-Advance-2.8-HMI-ESP32-AI-Display-320x240/readme.md

 #define TOUCH_GT911_SCL 16
 #define TOUCH_GT911_SDA 15

-### Guidelines for downloading some of the files from the github repository
+### 8,Guidelines for downloading some of the files from the github repository

 ##### 1, open the link in your browser: https://downgit.github.io/